AdobeDocs/campaign-classic.en/help/web/using/building-a-survey.md

 ![](assets/s_ncs_admin_survey_select_template.png)

 The pages of the form are created using a special editor that lets you define and configure (text) input fields, selection fields (lists, checkboxes, etc.) and static elements (images, HTML content, etc.).
-They can be collected in "containers" and laid out according to requirements (see [Adding questions](#adding-questions)).
+They can be collected in "containers" and laid out according to requirements (see [Add questions](#adding-questions)).

 >[!NOTE]
 >